aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/html/export-document-workbook-and-worksheet-properties-in-excel-to-html-conversion/_index.md

 ## **Possible Usage Scenarios**

-When Microsoft Excel file is exported to HTML using Microsoft Excel or Aspose.Cells, it also exports various types of Document, Workbook and Worksheet properties as shown in the following screenshot.
-You can avoid exporting these properties by setting the [**HtmlSaveOptions.export_document_properties**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_document_properties), [**HtmlSaveOptions.export_workbook_properties**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_workbook_properties) and [**HtmlSaveOptions.export_worksheet_properties**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_worksheet_properties) as **false**.
+When a Microsoft Excel file is exported to HTML using Microsoft Excel or Aspose.Cells, it also exports various types of document, workbook, and worksheet properties as shown in the following screenshot.
+You can avoid exporting these properties by setting the [**HtmlSaveOptions.export_document_properties**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_document_properties), [**HtmlSaveOptions.export_workbook_properties**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_workbook_properties) and [**HtmlSaveOptions.export_worksheet_properties**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_worksheet_properties) to **false**.
 The default value of these properties is **true**.
-The following screenshot shows how these properties look like in exported HTML.
+The following screenshot shows how these properties appear in the exported HTML.

 ![todo:image_alt_text](export-document-workbook-and-worksheet-properties-in-excel-to-html-conversion_1.png)

-## **Export Document, Workbook and Worksheet Properties in Excel to HTML conversion**
+## **Export Document, Workbook, and Worksheet Properties in Excel to HTML Conversion**

-The following sample code loads the [sample Excel file](61767776.xlsx) and converts it to HTML and does not export the Document, Workbook and Worksheet properties in [output HTML](61767779.zip).
+The following sample code loads the [sample Excel file](61767776.xlsx), converts it to HTML, and does **not** export the document, workbook, and worksheet properties in the [output HTML](61767779.zip).

 ## **Sample Code**